 Cycling is one of many different ways to experience the Rideau Canal – a UNESCO World Heritage Site.
 Its pathways take you on a flat and picturesque ride under bridges, along lovely residential areas, and to Dows Lake.
 Just beyond, you can bike through the Dominion Arboretum and the Experimental Farm, where many species of trees colour the landscape.
 A jewel of nature near the city centre!

-If you’d rather stay in the downtown core, you could take a walk through lovely Major’s Hill Park to Nepean Point, which is located just behind the National Gallery of Canada.
+If you’d rather stay in the downtown core, you could stroll through lovely Major’s Hill Park to Nepean Point, which is located just behind the National Gallery of Canada.
 Enjoy dramatic, 360-degree views of Ottawa and the Ottawa River.

 For more amazing views, consult our webpage, Top places to photograph this fall.